 The Brother Brother Brother Podcast

-In 2016, despite having zero experience as a producer, I agreed to create, launch, and produce a music podcast called Brother Brother Brother.
-First, I Googled “how to produce a podcast.”
-Then I got to work.
+In 2016, despite having zero experience as a producer, I agreed to create, launch, and produce the music podcast Brother Brother Brother.
+It was a learning process, but that’s how I like to do it.

 The cross-generational theme factored into my idea for the logo.
-Three decades, three typographies inspired by the music of that era: 70’s punk (Sex Pistols, Clash), 80’s glam (Prince), and 90s hip-hop (N.W.A., graffiti).
+Three typographies inspired by the decades in which the hosts were born: 70’s punk, 80’s glam, and 90s hip-hop.

 Logline